johnnynunez/gstaichi/README.md

 # Acknowledgements

-- The original [GsTaichi](https://github.com/taichi-dev/gstaichi) was developed with love by many contributors over many years.
-For the full list of contributors and credits, see [Original gstaichi contributors](https://github.com/taichi-dev/gstaichi?tab=readme-ov-file#contributing)
+- The original [Taichi](https://github.com/taichi-dev/taichi) was developed with love by many contributors over many years.
+For the full list of contributors and credits, see [Original taichi contributors](https://github.com/taichi-dev/taichi?tab=readme-ov-file#contributing)